 Overview

 Mr. Lyons also helps clients – from startups to Fortune 100 companies – obtain and enforce patent, copyright, and trademark rights in the U.S. and around the world.
-He has worked with clients to establish intellectual property programs and build, sustain and monetize their IP portfolios.
-He draws on his prior experience as a research physicist at The National Center for Physical Acoustics and Fermi National Accelerator Laboratory (Fermilab) to bring technical sophistication to his work on clients’ innovations.
+He has worked with clients to establish IP programs and build, sustain, and monetize their IP portfolios.
+He draws on his prior experience as a research physicist to bring technical expertise and sophistication to his work on protecting his clients’ innovations.

-In addition to his legal career, Mr. Lyons is a singer-songwriter, recording as the artist LYON$.
-Mr. Lyons also collects vintage musical instruments (particularly early Fender, Gibson, and Martin guitars).
+In addition to his legal career, Mr. Lyons is an avid hockey player and sports fan.
+Mr. Lyons is also an accomplished singer-songwriter, recording as the artist LYON$, and collects vintage musical instruments (particularly early Fender, Gibson, and Martin guitars).

 Education